 A year ago, we wrote that talented leadership improves performance and the way we select and develop managers is at the center of performance and engagement.
 The problems in performance management are not created by software or the evaluation process.
 They result from unsound practices in selecting, developing, and supporting the people who manage the process.

-Gallup’s State of the American Manager study reported that only 10% of people have the inherent talent to manage others, and 82% of current managers have the talent required for their role.
+Gallup’s State of the American Manager study reported that only 10% of people have the inherent talent to manage others, and 82% of current managers do not have the talent required for their role.
 Too many new managers are selected based on performance as an individual contributor on the assumption that anyone can manage people.

 Even when organizations choose the right people for leadership, they too rarely give them the support they need to succeed.
 In a CareerBuilder survey, almost 60% of new managers said they were not trained at all for their new roles.